stefanolepera/react-hooks-playground/README.md

-## React Hooks Playground - EX1_useState_basic
+## React Hooks Playground - EX2_useState_intermediate

-To solve the first exercise, simply update the `Main.jsx` component using the `useState` hook.
+To solve the second exercise, simply update the `Main.jsx` component using the `useState` hook.<br>
+There is a small gotcha in this case, since we are dealing with an Object.<br>
-If you find yourself stuck or just want to double check your solution, please check out the [EX1_useState_basic_solution](https://github.com/stefanolepera/react-hooks-playground/tree/EX1_useState_basic_solution) branch.
+If you find yourself stuck or just want to double check your solution, please check out the [EX2_useState_intermediate_solution](https://github.com/stefanolepera/react-hooks-playground/tree/EX2_useState_intermediate_solution) branch.